Syncline-blip/UN-RCE-WA-Database/README.md

     Milton Yong
     Sam Weight

-The project was developed for the UN RCE with Kate McGee as our primary contact In this particular academic period, the Unit Coordinator is Professor Michael Wise
+The project was developed for the UN RCE with Kate McGee as our primary contact.
+In this particular academic period, the Unit Coordinator is Professor Michael Wise

 ## About